 There is only an ever-expanding humanitarian and political black hole, while some Western leaders hope against reason that ignoring the situation can make it go away.

-Lesson number 4: this is no time for compassion fatigue
+Lesson number 4: This is no time for compassion fatigue

 In fact, the timing of the world’s reactions seems to have little to do with the actual depth of the crisis.

 Many of the worst atrocities of the war took place well before there was widespread knowledge of the conflict in the West.
-The nature and intensification of Syrian atrocities was being documented in mainstream US media at the same time that most Americans voiced opposition to intervention.
+The nature and intensification of Syrian atrocities were being documented in mainstream US media at the same time that most Americans voiced opposition to intervention.